Probabilistic Control and Majorization of Optimal Control: Exact solutions and algorithms

-We identify three interesting directions for future algorithmic development.
+{ Based on the result from the previous section} we identify three interesting directions for future algorithmic development.
 We only focus on trajectory optimization.
-Other directions have been investigated in part by \Citealp{levine2018reinforcement,abdolmaleki2018maximum,haarnoja2017reinforcement,haarnoja2018soft} in the context of global solution strategies such as RL, albeit without assessing the possibility of establishing a fixed point iteration to pursue a proper connection with conventional optimal control theory.
+Other directions have been investigated in part by \Citealp{levine2018reinforcement,abdolmaleki2018maximum,haarnoja2017reinforcement,haarnoja2018soft} in the context of global solution strategies such as RL, albeit without assessing the possibility of establishing a fixed point iteration to {assure that eventually the policy collapses onto the deterministic optimal controller}. {As a core principle to each of the possible directions we have that the probabilistic control formulation, intrinsically, generates an iterative scheme whereas an iterative calculation is typically introduced ad hoc in other algorithms.}